-- 1. Select Control Panel > Programs and Features > Change. - 2.
-Click Next.
+- 1. Select Control Panel > Programs and Features > Change.

+- 2. Click Next.

-The Program Maintenance window appears.
+- The Change, repair, or remove installation window appears.

-- 3. Click Repair. - 4.
-Follow the instructions in the wizard.
+- 3. Click Repair.

+- 4. Follow the instructions in the wizard.

 The Repair option can:

 - Determine whether the requested components and feature are installed.
 If a component or feature are not installed, the installer checks for missing files and installs them. - Check that all components in the requested feature are properly installed.
 The installer verifies the keypath of a given component to determine if that component is broken.
 If the keypath resource is missing, the installer performs an on-demand repair.